vwc/agita/README.md

 Introduction
 ============

-This is a blueprint buildout useful to kickstart new projects.
-This buildout should not be used directly, but is best downloaded or cloned to a new repository.
+This is the development and deployment buildout for the agita responsive relaunch.